-Shower gasket 3 replacements cost between $75 and $125.
+Shower gasket 4 replacements cost between $50 and $80.
 The gasket is found in the showerhead.
 It separates the neck from the flow control and is made from rubber to seal water and prevent leaks.
 If you notice your shower head is leaky and dripping, the gasket might need replacing because gaskets can become brittle and cracked over time, allowing water to pass through.

-Professionally replacing a showerhead costs $100 to $300.
+Professionally replacing a shower head costs $100 to $300.
 Labor costs for replacing shower heads are usually similar, but the material costs can vary because some shower heads are fancier and more elaborate, leading to a wide range of prices.
 You can find simple and basic shower heads for low prices, but the prices are higher for a modern head made of good-quality materials or a rain shower head.

 The average cost to replace a shower faucet is between $150 and $500.
 The main factors affecting the cost are the material and faucet style because some are much fancier and more costly.
 Shower faucets may become cracked or damaged from accidents or suffer from corrosion or mineral buildups when not properly maintained.
 When this happens, it is usually best to remove and replace the old faucets.

 The average cost of shower screen replacement ranges from $450 to $2,000.
 This wide price range is due to the different sizes and screen styles because some are more elaborate and expensive.
 A shower screen prevents water from escaping when taking a shower, protecting the bathroom floors and walls.
 It also provides privacy, but screens can become damaged and broken.
 You can choose between budget-friendly screens and expensive luxury options for replacement.

 The average cost for shower glass replacement is between $500 and $2,000.
 The price depends on the amount of glass and glass type because curved or angular glass costs much more to replace than a simple flat pane.
 The glass in your shower door or the walls of your shower cubicle may need replacing if it is cracked or broken from accidents in and around the shower.
 The price you pay mostly depends on the amount of glass that needs replacing.

 Shower drain pipe replacements range from $600 to $2,000.
 The drain pipe is an important part of the shower because it takes wastewater away from the shower or tub and transports it out.
 This pipe, like other pipes throughout your home, can become damaged from corrosion and other issues.
 Replacing it can be very costly, depending on the shower design and layout because it can be difficult to access.
 In some cases, the price might be so high that a plumber recommends a total shower or tub replacement instead.